-This is the first of a two part series to instruct students in the clinical skills performed by an MA in a physician's office.
-These procedures may include preparing patients for procedures, height, weight, vital signs, first aid, respiratory testing, eye and ear tesing and irigation/instillation and patient history.
-4 semester hours.
-Pre-requisite: Department approval.
+This is the first of a two part series to instruct students in the clinical techniques and procedures performed by an MA in a physician's office.
+These procedures may include preparing patients for procedures, height, weight, vital signs, first aid, respiratory testing, eye and ear testing/irrigation/instillation and patient history.
+4 Cr Hrs.
+Prerequisite(s): Department Approval.
 Ohio CTAG Approved Course [CTMAT008]; and, Ohio CTAG Sequence Courses MED1010 & MED1040 [CTMAT011].